fplbot/fplbot/README.md

 ```

 *Build scripts*
-The project is using [Nuke](http://www.nuke.build/) to run the build.
+The project is using [Nuke](http://www.nuke.build/) to setup builds.

+It can be run via the build scripts: `/build/build.sh` or `/build/build.ps1`

+or using the Nuke CLI:

 Install: `$ dotnet tool install Nuke.GlobalTool -g`
 Run: `$ nuke`